DerBrunoIR/Minecraft-GameOfLife/README.md

 We got a Game of Life simulation inside of Minecraft that's running in real time.
 We can also scale the display by copying pixels and their procedures.

-It would be intresting to find the largest possible screen size Minecraft can deal with.
-But I'm looking towards programming with variables.